-As the cooler temperatures settle in for the winter, cozy up with a cup (or two) of this Spiced Mulled Wine with Cranberries and Blackberries- delicious, beautiful and guaranteed to get you in the holiday spirit!
+As the cooler temperatures settle in for the winter, cozy up with a cup (or two) of warm Spiced Mulled Wine.
+Beautiful and delicious, this Easy Mulled Wine Recipe is guaranteed to get you in the holiday spirit!

 Unless you want a non-alcoholic drink, in which case, boil away!